SCIInstitute/ShapeWorks/docs/workflow/groom.md

 # How to Groom Your Dataset?

 ShapeWorks needs suitable distance transforms for establishing shape correspondence.
 The groom stage has the pipeline to generate the distance transforms from input images (binary segmentation or mesh).
-It consists of image/mesh pre-processing and alignment tools.
+It consists of image and mesh pre-processing tools.

 ## Image Pre-Processing

 ### Antialias
 This tool antialiases binary volumes.

+Command Line Interface:
 ``
 shapeworks readimage --name $1 antialias maxrmserror $2 iterations $3 layers $4 writeimage --name $5
+``

+Python Interface:
+``
+image = sw.Image(<input path>)
+image.antialis().write(<output path>)
 ``

 Here is the list of arguments.